aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The second rule defines "what it means to be dead for a generic fish" as being a fish out of the water (`location != water`).
 The third rule overrules the second by defining the death of an amphibious fish in other terms, in terms of a new "health" attribute having a value less than or equal to 0.

 A fish and an amphibious fish were created.
 The amphibious fish's health was set to a positive number and the (normal) fish's location was set to "land".
-Now, if we asked the interpreter the following question: `the amphibious fish is dead?` it would return a `false`, and if we asked it whether: `the non-amphibious fish is dead?` it would return a `true`.
+Now, if we asked the interpreter the following question: `the amphibious fish is dead?` it would return a `false`, and if we asked it whether `the non-amphibious fish is dead?`, it would return a `true`.

-Of course, changing the values of their attributes (e.g. setting the normal fish's location to "water") would change the values of the answers to the previous questions.
+Of course, changing the values of their attributes (e.g., setting the normal fish's location to "water") would change the values of the answers to the previous questions.

 === 3.
 Player/Enemy <playerEnemy>

-The last of the three examples is about the automated planning of a (very simple) strategy that one of the individuals will "carry out" to fullfil its goal.
-The code is the following (we will comment on it below):
+The last of the three examples is about the automated planning of a (very simple) strategy that one of the individuals will "carry out" to fulfil its goal.
+The code is the following:

 #linebreak()